tum-taskforce/allium/README.md

 > Allium is a genus of monocotyledonous flowering plants that includes hundreds of species, including the cultivated onion, garlic, scallion, shallot, leek, and chives.
 > — [Wikipedia](https://en.wikipedia.org/wiki/Allium)

-Allium is a implementation of [onion routing](https://en.wikipedia.org/wiki/Onion_routing) written in Rust.
+Allium is an implementation of [onion routing](https://en.wikipedia.org/wiki/Onion_routing) written in Rust.
 It enables anonymous communication over encrypted tunnels.
 In addition to being used as a Rust library, Allium can also be run as a stand-alone daemon, which can be controlled over a TCP socket.